joesatriani10/Network-Scanner/README.md

  dotnet run --project "Network Scanner/Network Scanner.csproj"
 ```

 Select a network interface from the drop-down, verify the starting IP address, and click **Scan** to discover hosts on your network.
+The **Scan** button changes to **Cancel** while scanning so you can stop the operation early.